Marty Clary

-Martin Keith Clary (born April 3, 1962) is a former right-handed pitcher in Major League Baseball who played from 1987 to 1990 for the Atlanta Braves.
+Martin Keith Clary (born April 3, 1962) is an American former right-handed pitcher in Major League Baseball who played from 1987 to 1990 for the Atlanta Braves.
 He attended Clawson High School in Clawson, Michigan, then played college baseball for the Northwestern Wildcats.

 In 1995, he was a replacement player in spring training for the Florida Marlins during the ongoing strike.
 He ended his career pitching in four games for the Triple-A Charlotte Knights that year.